 5. Underwriters Laboratories (UL) 1642

 The UL 1642 standard requirements cover both primary and secondary lithium battery cells used in the application of electronic products.
 It applies to different varieties of lithium batteries whether it’s a single, double or more electrochemical cell connected in either parallel or series.
-The lithium batteries contain components such as metallic lithium, alloys, and lithium-ion that aids in the conversion of chemical energy to electrical energy by the process chemical reaction.
+The lithium batteries contain components such as metallic lithium, alloys, and lithium-ion that aids in the conversion of chemical energy to electrical energy by the process of the chemical reaction.
 The UL 1642 ensures lithium batteries safety during applications by reducing risks associated with fire, explosion, etc. The UL 1642 requirements apply to the use of lithium batteries as a power source in products.

 6. Underwriters Laboratories (UL) 2580

 The Underwriters Laboratories 2580 standard requirements ensure that the electrical energy storage is evaluated properly.
-It ensures that electrical energy storage meets it’s safety requirements of withstanding environmental effects under any condition as well as the condition of which consumers will handle it.
+It ensures that electrical energy storage meets its safety requirements of withstanding environmental effects under any condition as well as the condition of which consumers will handle it.
 The UL 2580 prevents consumers from being exposed to hazards as a result of the poorly using lithium batteries.
 The evaluation process of the electrical energy storage based on the UL 2580, includes the design, and modules along with the specified charging and discharging values initials recommended by the manufacturer.
 The importance of lithium-ion battery test standards.

 The lithium-ion batteries test standard has improved the usage of this type of batteries in different products due to its benefits.
 Unlike other types of batteries, lithium-ion batteries have boosted the use of batteries in powering electronics devices to another level.
 Most consumers of lithium-ion batteries consider it a breakthrough in technology.